 On this page you will find links to reviews I will be doing on brush cutters, starting with the latest one I own.

 I will only be reviewing brush cutter models that are currently available new and will be highlighting what I see as the the good and not so good points of each model.
 The aim of these reviews is to help give you the information you need to make an informed decision for what best suits you.
 I do not intend giving an overall score or ranking, as these are my personal views.
-You should start with what you learn here, so you can ask the right question of the supplier you are looking at, based on your budget, needs and your or uses for a brush cutter.
+You should start with what you learn here, so you can ask the right question of the supplier you are looking at, based on your budget, needs and what your or requirements are for a brush cutter.

-I would like to point out that I do not sell brush cutters, I do not do myself any favours with manufacturers when I highlight some of their problems and I do not receive any commission for promoting any brands.
+I would like to point out that at this point, I do not sell brush cutters, I do not do myself any favours with manufacturers when I highlight some of their problems and I do not receive any commission for promoting any brands.
 I know from many years of experience, that all the major brands are of a very high standard, quality and reliability, but how do you decide what brand, type and size is best for your needs.

 I should point out, that at some stage in the future, I do intend to make brush cutters of my own design and what I learn from reviewing these machines will help me design a better machine in the future.
 This new BrushDestructor machine will not be in competition, with any existing machines, but will be a heavy duty machine for extreme bush clearing.
 At the bottom of this page, you will find a link to this future BrushDestructor Machine.